sinancengiz/KoG/README.md

 # KoG

-KoG is the mobile Strategy Game build using React Native and Ruby on Rails
+KoG is the mobile Strategy Game which is built by using React Native and Ruby on Rails